BusAI-Self-Driving-Car/carnd-traffic-sign-classifier/writeup.md

     * The shape of a traffic sign image is (32, 32, 3)
     * The number of unique classes/labels in the data set is 43.

-2. Include an exploratory visualization of the dataset.
+2. Exploratory visualization of the dataset.

     Here is an exploratory visualization of the data set.
 It is a bar chart showing how the training data distributed.

     ![alt text][img1]

-### Design and Test a Model Architecture

-1. Preprocessing the image data.
+### Data Preprocessing

+1. Data Augumentation

+    1) Techniques

+    2) Pipeline

+    3) Motivation

+        * The difference between the original data set and the augmented data set is the following ...

+        * why you decided to generate additional data

+        * how you generated the data, and provide example images of the additional data.

+        * Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.

+2. Image Preprocessing

-    1) Preprocessing Techniques
+    1) Techniques

-        * converting to grayscale
+        * grayscale
         * normalization
-        * augumented data
+        * brightening

     2) Pipeline

-        - As a first step, I decided to convert the images to grayscale because ...
+        * As a first step, I decided to convert the images to grayscale because ...

         Here is an example of a traffic sign image before and after grayscaling.